spatie/checklist-going-live/README.md

 - [ ] Try the password reset flow for existing user
 - [ ] Try saving article / news / ...
 - [ ] Verify all e-mail recipients are correct
+- [ ] Scan database for urls to development domain
 - [ ] Check client's logo in header

 ## 5. Server, DNS & Services